Media Slant is Contagious: Econometric Framework

-Inspired by \cite{MartinYurukoglu2017AER}, we use cable network channel positioning to construct an instrument $\text{Position}_{js}$ that affects $\text{Viewership}_{js}$ but is otherwise unrelated to any factors affecting $\text{Slant}_{ijs}$.
-As first shown by Martin and Yurukoglu and since used in a number of papers \citep[e.g.,][]{GallettaandAsh2019}, there is arbitrary variation in cable channel positioning across U.S. localities.
+Estimating Equation (\ref{eq:ols}) using OLS produces biased $\theta$ estimates.
+For a discussion of the OLS estimates, see Appendix \ref{sec:app:ols}.
+We use an instrumental variable to produce causal estimates.
+Following \cite{MartinYurukoglu2017AER}, we use cable network channel positioning to construct an instrument $\text{Position}_{j}$ that affects $\text{Viewership}_{j}$ but is otherwise unrelated to any factors affecting $\text{Slant}_{i}$.
+As first shown by \cite{MartinYurukoglu2017AER} and since used in various papers \citep[e.g.,][]{ash2023cable}, there is arbitrary variation in cable channel positioning across U.S. localities.
 This channel positioning leads to exogenous shifts in viewership because television watchers spend more time on networks with lower channel positions.
-Thus, we instrument viewership using channel position.
-Because our treatment is a relative measure of FNC viewership compared to CNN/MSNBC viewership, we specify the instrument $\text{Position}_{js}$ as the county-level FNC channel position relative to the averaged channel position of MSNBC and CNN: FNC Position - 0.5$\times$(MSNBC Position+CNN Position).\footnote{As mentioned above, we will also report the more standard specification of just (non-relative) FNC channel position in robustness checks.} The first stage estimating equation is
+Thus, we instrument viewership using channel position.\footnote{We also report results for the MSNBC channel position, which comes with similar quasi-experimental variation, see Appendix \ref{sec:app:msnbc}.} The first stage is: